LewisResearchGroup/digestR/README.md

 	setwd('<your-working-directory>')  # Set your working directory, before you start.
  	...

-## To call the gui, run the following lines in the R console
+## To call the gui and the plot window, run the following line in the R console
 	gui()

 ## GUI Functions Documentation